salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## PATCH

 A resource MAY support PATCH.
 Updates an existing resource in parts.
-Patch payload is defined elsewhere FIXME/TODO

 Routes supporting PATCH MUST support as a single resource having the same JSON schema as an item in the collection of the data section of a GET.
 The request